Johan Linde: Amateur boxing

-In the lead up to the London Olympic Games, Linde fought Joseph Parker in the 2012 Belgrade Winner final, narrowly losing on a countback.
+In the lead up to the London Olympic Games, Linde fought |Joseph Parker in the 2012 Belgrade Winner final, narrowly losing on a countback.
 One week later, Linde suffered a TKO against Anthony Joshua at the 2012 A. Socikas Tournament in Lithuania, the first stoppage in his career.

 Linde lost in the round of 16 at the London Olympics to Chinese super heavyweight Zhilei Zhang, who was the silver medallist at the 2008 Beijing Olympics in the same weight division.
 After reaching the world level in amateur boxing, Linde wasn't able to penetrate into the top of the amateur ranks, losing his first fight to Uzbekistan at the 2013 World Boxing Championships in Kazakhstan and only winning a bronze medal at the 2014 Australian Titles, losing to Joseph Goodall in the semi-final.
+He was Australian team captain at the 2013 World Amateur Boxing Championships in Almaty, Kazakhstan.

-Linde retired from competitive boxing in 2014 to resume his career in finance and is now actively involved in helping boxers with both training and promotion.
-He is also a director of Boxing Australia, chairman of the Boxing Australia Athletes Commission and National Federation representative for boxing with the Australian Olympic Committee.
+Linde retired from amateur boxing in 2014 to resume his career and was active in helping boxers with both training and promotion.
+He was also a director of Boxing Australia, chairman of the Boxing Australia Athletes Commission and National Federation representative for boxing with the Australian Olympic Committee.

-Boxing highlights
+Professional boxing

+After the Perrottet Liberal Government was defeated at the 2023 New South Wales state election, Johan turned professional with his first fight against Parminder Singh (TKO Rd 2) in June 2023.

+In February 2024, he won Australian National Boxing Federation South Australian Heavyweight Title against Michael Koko (TKO Round 4) in Adelaide.

+He fought for the Australian National Boxing Federation Australasian Heavyweight Title against Stevan Ivic (Split draw) in Southport, Queensland.